Back

 Background

-The client was building a safety product for environments where fall detection has real consequences.
-Most existing systems require dedicated cameras or specialized hardware.
-That blocks adoption for organizations already running large CCTV networks.
+The client was building a safety product for environments where fall detection is time-critical.
+Most existing systems require dedicated cameras or specialized hardware, which limits adoption for organizations already running large CCTV networks.

-The goal was to detect falls from existing camera streams without additional hardware.
+The goal was to detect falls directly from existing camera streams without requiring additional camera installations.

 The Solution

-I designed a detection pipeline that layers on existing camera streams.
-It analyzes how people move over time to separate real falls from normal activity like crouching or sitting.
-Only confirmed events and a snapshot reach the monitoring interface.
+I designed a detection pipeline that runs on existing camera streams.
+It tracks changes in body position over time to separate real falls from normal activity like crouching or sitting.
+Only confirmed events and a snapshot are sent to the monitoring interface.

-The key challenge was that falls look like normal movement in a single frame.
-The system tracks how body position changes over time to separate the two.
+Falls look similar to normal movement in a single frame.
+The system tracks how body position changes over time to reliably distinguish between them.

 Deep Dive